WolfheartTTV/Wolfhearts-Minecraft-Server/README.md

 For CurseForge:
-Download and install Curseforge here: https://www.curseforge.com/download/app Click "Create a Profile" at the top right, then click "Import" Choose "KevoltasGuncraft.zip" and then click "Open".
+Download and install Curseforge here: https://www.curseforge.com/download/app Click "Create a Profile" at the top right, then click "Import" Choose "PrimalWinterWasteland.zip" and then click "Open".
 It will then download the zip package to CurseForge.
 All mod keybinds have been removed in game to let players choose their own keybinds for each mod.
 Will progressively update modpack to be more challenging.
 Modpack will be updated inconsistantly, all client mods must be updated by client.

 For Standard Launcher:
-Install latest version of Forge 1.20.1 - https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html
+Install latest version of Forge 1.19.2 - https://files.minecraftforge.net/net/minecraftforge/forge/index_1.19.2.html
 Run as admin and install client, click done when prompt is available.
 Download the zip file and unzip for "mods" folder.
 Press Win+r, type "%appdata%", open ".minecraft" and paste the unzipped mods folder in the ".minecraft".